cryptpad/blog/source/_posts/The-Web-is-Not-Private.md

 Generally, when our devices communicate with each other, they do not do so directly, rather, they communicate through _the Cloud_.
 Unfortunately, _the Cloud_ is a fancy way of referring to _other people's computers_.

-A lot of what we think of as the Cloud is owned by multinational corporations, like Google, whose main business is knowing _your business_.
+A lot of what we think of as the Cloud is owned by multinational corporations like Google, whose main business is knowing _your business_.
 Though they may seem like innocent custodians of our data, behind the scenes they are often using it to target us with advertising.

 ## There is little a person can do.

 Terms of service are long, vague documents which usually don't address knowledge _derived_ from your data.
-More sinister: You can never really know if they're cheating.
+More sinister: you can never really know if they're cheating.
 Ad networks don't tell you how they know or even what they know.
 They just show you ads, based on what they discovered about you... _somehow_.